Thor88/esp_8_bit/README.md

 ## Bringing it Together

 The audio/video system uses a double buffered I2S DMA to send video data line by line to the DAC.
 The interrupt keeps time at the line rate (15720hz for NTSC, 15600hz for PAL).
 A single audio sample is fed to the LED PWM and a single line of video is converted from index color to phase/amplitude at each interrupt.
-The IR input pin is scanned and the various IR state machines advanced on changes.

 This a/v pump is fed by the emulator running asynchronously producing frames of video and audio.
 The emulator may be running on a different core and may occasionally take longer than a frame time to produce a frame (SPI paging / FS etc).
 The interrupt driven pump won't care, it just keeps emitting the last frame.

-## Bluetooth Classic HID
+## Controllers

-As of this writing the ESP32 IDF / Arduino does not support Bluetooth Classic input devices out of the box. **ESP_8_BIT** includes a minimal HCI/L2CAP/HID stack implemented on top of the VHCI api.
-This `hid_server` implementation is designed to support EDR Keyboards, WiiMotes and their peripherals.
-The implementation is bare bones but supports paring/reconnections and is easily separable to be used in other projects.
+Bluepad32 handles pairing and input for modern Bluetooth gamepads.

 ## Big Cartridges